dawson-do/dawson-do.github.io/puzzles.markdown

 title: Puzzles
 permalink: /puzzles/
 ---
-Puzzle hunts are one of my main hobbies.
+Puzzlehunts are one of my main hobbies.
 These types of puzzles are hard to define, but a common thread is that they don't come with clear instructions.
 You are presented *something* and need to figure out how to solve it, typically resulting in an English word or phrase.
 [This post][puzzle-intro] gives a much better introduction than I can.

 Here's a list of my puzzle-related blog posts:

 * Bloomberg Bpuzzled [Part 1][bpuzzled-1] & [Part 2][bpuzzled-2]

-Here’s a selected list of puzzles that I have written and/or contributed to.

 During undergraduate, I wrote puzzles for the University of Maryland’s Puzzle Club.
 I became the project lead starting Fall 2019.

+Here's a selected list of puzzles that I have written and/or contributed to.
 If you are attempting any, feel free to ask me for hints.

 ### [UMD Puzzlehunt 2021][umdpuzzle]